Rehabbing Injured Fledgling Cedar Waxwing

 It turns out this is normal behavior, as these birds are known for passing food around to each other until someone finally eats it.

-Now, instead of getting aggravated I'm glad that he's exhibiting this behavior and encourage it.
+Now, instead of getting aggravated, I'm glad that he's exhibiting this behavior and encouraging it.

 We're trying to get him to look for food by leaving berries in the bottom of his cage.